vsyrjala/linux/dim.rst

 tc *commit-ish*
 ---------------
-Prints the linux kernel tag which contains the supplied commit-ish
+Print the oldest Linux kernel release or -rc tag that contains the supplied *commit-ish*, or, if none do, print the upstream branches that contain it.

 check-patch|cp [*commit-ish* [.. *commit-ish*]]
 -----------------------------------------------